-- 1.1 This purpose of the report is to provide Members with an update on the Council's joint bid with Derry City & Strabane District Council to become the UK designated city for the 2023 European Capital of Culture. - 2.0 Recommendations - 2.1 The Committee is asked to: - Note the contents of this report - Note the joint Members workshop which will take place in the Seamus Heaney Centre in Bellaghy on the morning of 19 June 2017.
+1.1 This purpose of the report is to provide Members with an update on the Council's joint bid with Derry City & Strabane District Council to become the UK designated city for the 2023 European Capital of Culture.

+- Note the contents of this report - Note the joint Members workshop which will take place in the Seamus Heaney Centre in Bellaghy on the morning of 19 June 2017.
 All Members of the City Growth and Regeneration Committee as well as the Chair and Deputy Chair of the Strategic Policy and Resources Committee and the Party Group Leaders (or nominees) to be invited to attend - Note the proposal to hold a workshop with key cultural partners as part of the engagement process in the afternoon of 19 June 2017 - Note the plans for the launch event to take place on 20 June 2017 - Note that work is underway on the programme development and the financial due diligence and that further reports will be brought back to the Committee for consideration at a future date.